Parallel and Perpendicular Lines

 Parallel Lines

-How do you know if two lines are parallel?
+How do we know when two lines are parallel?

 Their slopes are the same!